 One example of a course-based business we love (that has community along with it) is Leigh Metcalf’s awesome sewing-based business: Topstich Makers.
-Leigh ran a bricks-and-mortar business in Atlanta before the pandemic hit, but decided to take them online.
+Leigh ran a bricks-and-mortar business in Atlanta, but decided to take them online.
 She mixes both live and pre-recorded courses to help people discover the joy of sewing.

 Since we're talking about a cohort course, let's talk about its cousin: the live event.
 A live virtual event brings people together to learn, get excited and inspired, and make new friends.

 If you are looking and how to make money selling digital products, consider hosting live events.